tomas-ravalli/dynamic-pricing-engine/README.md

 ## Modeling

-With data in hand, proceed to train the model.
-This phase includes selecting and training the model and conducting error analysis.
+The modeling strategy followed a two-stage process: first *predict*, then *optimize*.
+This phase included the following tasks:
 - Select and train a model using the prepared dataset.
 - Conduct error analysis to identify improvement areas.
 - Iterate on model architecture, hyper-parameters, or data as needed.

-The modeling strategy followed a two-stage process: first *predict*, then *optimize*.
-The system first forecasts demand with high accuracy and then uses that forecast within a Decision Engine to find the optimal price.
+The system first forecasts demand with high accuracy and then uses that forecast within a *Decision Engine* to find the optimal price.

 ### Stage 1: 📈 Demand Forecasting